OpenwaterHealth/opw_laser/README.md

 ## files located in the repo:
 several type sof documents are located in this repo that include:
-* Description of bandwidth or coherence length
+* Description of spectral bandwidth or coherence length
 * Laser characterization and qualification
 * Measurement systems